kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 ## Motivation

-Kubernetes API validation rules are currently written by hand, which makes them difficult for users to directly access and inconvenient to maintain.
+Kubernetes API validation rules are currently written by hand, which makes them difficult for users to access directly.

 Declarative validation will benefit Kubernetes maintainers: